 - You cannot catch psoriatic arthritis or psoriasis from someone else.
 Therefore they are not contagious.

-- Trauma and stress may be contributing factors, although not proven.
+- Trauma and stress may be contributing factors, although this is not proven.

-- The genetic make-up of an individual is likely to determine the risk of developing psoriasis and psoriatic arthritis and probably influence the severity.
+- The genetic make-up of an individual is likely to determine the risk of developing psoriasis and psoriatic arthritis and probably influences the severity.

 - There are certain genetic markers linked to the immune system which are now being used to predict the severity of psoriatic arthritis.

 - Much more is known about the mechanisms that lead to inflammation in other conditions and it is likely advances in science will lead to much more effective treatments with fewer side effects.